 Judicial Appeals Committee members shall not be persons who served on the original hearing board.

 The Appeals Committee shall, by majority vote, grant a hearing, or deny the appeal.
 If the hearing is granted, the appeal may be (1) denied, upholding the sanction, (2) granted and a new hearing ordered, or (3) granted and the sanction changed.

-The Appeals Committee is limited to ordering a new hearing to the extent that in their judgment a defect in the that, in their judgment, a defect in the original hearing is found which was sufficiently substantial to have changed the outcome in a significant manner.
+The Appeals Committee is limited to ordering a new hearing to the extent that, in their judgment, a defect in the original hearing is found which was sufficiently substantial to have changed the outcome in a significant manner.